juliahimmel/portfolio-eleventy/About.md

 ---
 layout: base-layout.njk
 ---

 # About Me

-This is my special place on the big World Wide Web
+This is my special place on the big World Wide Web.
+About text